icwells/dbIO/README.md

 DB        *sql.DB
 Database  string
 User      string
-password  string
+Password  string
 Starttime time.Time
 Columns   map[string]string
 ```
 DB is the database connection, while database stores the database name.
 User is the user name, and Starttime
-is the time point after the password is given (while the password is stored, it is not exported).
+is the time point after the password is given.
 Lastly, columns
 stores a map with a comma-seperated string of column name for each table.
 This map is currently read in from a
 text file (for initializing a new database), but it may be updated to read from the database in the future.